Koterminion/Demo-Exporter/README.md

 **Install just the .py file as an addon and dont be stupid about it**

 The N menu has a button, the dialog popup allows you to choose wheter you want to save incrementally before making a sweatbox video.
+If you are like me and don't like buttons, you can type in F3 and click `pipeline.demo_exporter_dialog > *Demo Exporter*` instead!

 folder structure: